whitfija/Becoming-The-Data/webapp/becomingthedata/README.md

 ## Installation

-To install all required packages for this Node.js application, run the following command in your terminal:
+To install all required packages for this Node.js application, navigate into the functions folder and run the following command in your terminal:
 ```
 npm install
 ```